Glen Eden

 Slope Stability on Clay Soils

-Waitemata Group mudstone weathers to form clays that lose strength when saturated.
-Glen Eden's steep residential terrain means many sites have marginal slope stability, and earthworks can trigger instability on adjacent properties if not carefully engineered.
-Retaining walls require comprehensive drainage systems, and any excavation on slopes must follow geotechnical recommendations specific to the site's geology and groundwater conditions.
+Waitemata Group mudstone weathers to clays that lose strength fast when saturated.
+Glen Eden's steep terrain means marginal slope stability is common, and earthworks that ignore the adjacent properties can trigger instability off-site.
+Retaining walls need thorough drainage systems.
+Any excavation on slopes has to follow geotechnical recommendations specific to that site's geology and groundwater conditions.
+No shortcuts on this.

 Waikumete Stream Corridor Constraints

-Development near the Waikumete Stream faces Auckland Council setback requirements, stormwater quality treatment standards, and restrictions on earthworks within riparian margins.
-The existing 800-metre deep sewer along Glendale Road means civil works in that corridor must avoid damaging critical wastewater infrastructure running 10 metres below the road surface.
+Development near the Waikumete Stream means Auckland Council setback requirements, stormwater quality treatment standards, and restrictions on earthworks within riparian margins.
+And then there's the existing infrastructure: the 800-metre deep sewer along Glendale Road sitting 10 metres below the road surface.
+Civil works in that corridor need to account for it.

 Why Choose Us